Working with agencies that serve the socioeconomically disadvantaged:

 Hours & Deadlines

-Juniors must complete 15 hours of service between May 1, 2021, and April 7, 2022.
-Half of these hours, i.e., 7.5 hours, are to be turned in by December 1, 2021.
-All of these hours must be done in non-profit programs or agencies that make a “preferential option for the socio-economically disadvantaged”, e.g. a soup kitchen, an emergency assistance program or a homeless shelter.
-Students who neglect to complete and submit half of their service requirement on time in December will earn a JUG and be ineligible to participate in second semester immersion trips.
+Juniors must complete 15 hours of service between May 1, 2022 and March 29, 2023.
+Half of these hours, i.e., 7.5 hours, are to be turned in by November 30, 2022.
+All of these hours must be done in non-profit programs or agencies that make a “preferential option for the socio-economically disadvantaged”, e.g. food distribution programs, an emergency assistance program or a homeless shelter.
+Students who neglect to complete and submit half of their service requirement on time in November will earn a JUG and be ineligible to participate in second semester immersion trips.
 Those who fail to fulfill the entire requirement on time will receive a Saturday JUG, will not be allowed to attend the Junior Prom and may be placed on probation.
+NOTE: Students may not engage in service during school hours.
+All service hours must be completed outside of school hours: after school, in the evening, on the weekends, or during school breaks.

 Electronic Verification will be accepted if the agency is on the CSP approved list of agencies or if the supervisor has a .org, .gov, or .edu e-mail address (e.g., firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org).
 Please do the following: